 Each class has a decision date, by which you will receive notification of your application status.
 Please do not inquire about your application status unless you have not heard back after that date.

 I will have to miss several classes throughout the course.
 Is that ok?

 Regular class attendance is required.
 However, occasional absences are allowed as long as you keep up with the lessons and homework set out in the schedule.
-Remember, you will need to make up any class time you miss on your own time, and you won’t have the benefit of having your classmates and instructors right there to answer your questions.
+Remember, you will need to make up any class time you miss on your own time, and you won’t have the benefit of having your classmates and instructors available to answer your questions.
 As prior students have found, once you fall behind in class, the fast pace of the curriculum means it quickly becomes very difficult to catch up again.

 Are there grades in this class?
 How do I pass / fail?

 This class is graded on a pass/fail basis, with regular assignments and assessments.
 Enrollment for individual students is reassessed on a rolling basis, and students who have fallen several assignments behind in the course without making significant progress to catch up with the rest of the class may be unenrolled.
 Expectations will be clearly explained to students on the first day of class.

 If I don’t get accepted, what are my options?
 When is the next class scheduled?

 You can apply for one of our other learning programs, LC101 or CoderGirl, if they are accepting applications.
 To be informed when the next application period opens, select your city in the registration section above, and sign up for our monthly email newsletter where course openings are announced.